-ANSWER: Thank you for your insightful feedback.
-In response to your suggestion, we have implemented a bootstrap analysis with B = 100 replicates to assess the robustness of the phylogenetic tree reconstructions using the CPE, SPE, TM-Vec, and MSA methods.
+ANSWER: We agree..
+In response we have implemented a bootstrap analysis with B = 100 replicates to assess the robustness of the phylogenetic tree reconstructions using the CPE, SPE, TM-Vec, and MSA methods.
 Additionally, we calculated confidence intervals to statistically validate the accuracy of our results.
 The bootstrap analysis and confidence intervals for the main branches that distinguish the three species are now presented in the relevant figures within the manuscript, providing stronger evidence for the reliability of the energy profile-based model in reconstructing phylogenetic trees.
 We have also updated Section 3.5 to address this requirement.
-The complete bootstrap results for all branches can be found in Supplementary Figures S2-S5.
-We hope these revisions address your concerns and further strengthen the robustness of our findings.
+The complete bootstrap results for all branches can be found in new Supplementary Figures S2-S5.
+We hope these revisions address the reviewers suggestion and strengthen our findings.